Nadha: Promotion

 The album's title and other early information was announced in Kudai's official website in February, 2008.
-On month later, the band presented a preview of "Lejos De Aquí", the lead single from Nadha, on Radio Disney Latin America.
+One month later, the band presented a preview of "Lejos De Aquí", the lead single from Nadha, on Radio Disney Latin America.
 The song was officially released on April 1, 2008, and its lyrics deals with global warming and its future consequences.
 The music video for the single, directed by Juan Pablo Olivares, entered heavy rotation across MTV Latin America, and it shows the members of Kudai with a futuristic and minimalist style.
 "Lejos De Aquí" received positive critical reviews, and debuted at number third on the Mexican selling singles.
+On April 16, Kudai performed “Lejos De Aquí” at Evento 40 at the Estadio Azteca in Mexico City.

-Kudai made their first promotional tour in the United States, visiting some cities in Texas during April 2008.
+Kudai made their first promotional tour in the United States, visiting some cities in Texas during April 2008 like Houston, McAllen, San Antonio and Dallas.
+On April 30, they performed at the Exa Party event in Texas.
+Early September 2009, Kudai filmed the video for the second single “Nada Es Igual”, a power pop ballad that reached the top ten in the charts of different countries such as Argentina, Chile, Costa Rica, Guatemala and Panama.

+On October 23, 2009, a Kudai TV special premiered on Boomerang in the Boombox en Estudio music segment, directed by Diego Alvarez and produced by Aldo Ballesteros.
+It included a musical special filmed in Mexico City and images of the group visiting with members of the United Nations Children's Fund (UNICEF) several organizations that support adolescents and indigenous groups in Guatemala.
+From this TV special, the performance of “Disfraz” was taken to promote the song as Nadhas fourth single.

+Commercial performance

+In commercial terms, Nadha was a success in Latin America.
+In Mexico it reached number eleven on the AMPROFON albums chart, and was certified gold for selling 40,000 copies.
+To August 2009, it sold 50,000 units in Mexico.
+In Chile it also received platinum certification for the album's high sales.
+Between these two territories, Nadha was preloaded on 100,000 LG phones.

 Track listing

 Personnel

 Information is adapted from the album's liner notes.